On this page

 | Charge the customer | Send callbacks when the session ends or is cancelled |

-| Handle payment failures on your side | Handle equipment and operator-side issues |
+| Handle payment failures on external payment provider's side | Handle equipment and operator-side issues |

 Integration flow